RoadWing Shock Conversion Instructions

 I didn’t pull my original shock before converting the shock so I decided to enlist a local machine shop to measure and cut the hole for me.
 You will want to check with different machine shops in your area as the prices may vary.
 Sometimes bringing the shock to the shop gives them a clear idea of what you want.
 I created a PDF to bring with me to explain what I needed.
 You can download it here.

-The shock usually comes with the original Honda electric pump and motor to increase/decrease the preload on the shock.
+The shock usually comes with the original Honda electric motor/pump to increase/decrease the preload on the shock.
 In order to use the electric pump and motor you either need to create a harness or you can purchase one from Chris Jones (the inventor of the RoadWing).
 Check it out here.

 Another option is to purchase a Remote Adjustable Preload (RAP) for manual operation.
 You can find the RAP on eBay.
 You will want to search for one from a BMW 650, 1100, 1150 or 1200 motorcycle (rear mono shock).
 Not all of the shocks use the same RAP so here is a picture of the one that works with this set-up.